Victoria Brownworth

-Victoria A. Brownworth (born February 1959 or 1960) is an American journalist, writer, and editor.
-Throughout the 1980s and '90s, she wrote numerous award-winning articles about AIDS in women, children, and people of color.
-She was the first person in the United States to write a column about lesbianism in a daily newspaper and host a lesbian radio show.
+Victoria A. Brownworth (February 1956 – May 22, 2025) was an American journalist, writer and editor.
+Throughout the 1980s and 1990s, she wrote numerous award-winning articles about AIDS in women, children, and people of color.
+She was the first person in the United States to write a column about lesbianism in a daily newspaper.

 In 1983, Brownworth reported on the "corruption at a Philadelphia based social service agency."
-She has also won the Lambda Literary Award for Lesbian Mystery for her 2016 novel Ordinary Mayhem.
+She also won the Lambda Literary Award for Lesbian Mystery for her 2016 novel Ordinary Mayhem.

-Brownworth uses "she" and "they" pronouns.
+Brownworth used "she" and "they" pronouns.